 The Truma Ultrastore is a liquid gas operated storage water heater with an additional 230V electric heating element.
-It is fitted in the base of the wardrobe and is identified by an external cowl.
+It is fitted in the base of the large kitchen cupboard and is identified by an external cowl.

 Operating Instructions

 Always observe the operating instructions prior to starting.
 The owner is responsible for the correct operation of the appliance.